Y1fanHE/y1fanhe.github.io/publications/README.md

 2. Yifan He, Claus Aranha, Tetsuya Sakurai: **Parameter Evolution Self-Adaptive Strategy and its Application for Cuckoo Search**. *The 9th International Conference on Bioinspired Optimisation Methods and their Applications (BIOMA 2020)*.
 [10.1007/978-3-030-63710-1_5](https://doi.org/10.1007/978-3-030-63710-1_5).

 - Yifan He, Claus Aranha: **Evolving Stability Parameters of Lévy Flight in Cuckoo Search**. *Symposium of the Japanese Society of Evolutionary Computation 2020*.
+- Yifan He: **Solving Portfolio Optimization Problems using MOEA/D and Lévy Flight**. *2020 Master's Thesis at the University of Tsukuba*.
+[PDF](yifan.2020.master.thesis.pdf).

 ## 2019